igorescobar/nodejs-playground/multiplayer-drawing-board/README.md

 ## How it works?
 Once new users are connecting on the game, new mouse cursors will appear and moving around your drawing board.
 You'll see everything instantaneously.
 ## How to play:
+  * Install dependencies running `npm install`
-  * On your terminal run `node app.js`
+  * Then execute `node app.js`
-  * Access on the browser: http://localhost:8080/
+  * Finally, access it on your favorite browser (except if your favorite browser is IE6): http://localhost:8080/